benkuper/BenTo/README.md

 # BenTo
 Official BenTo Light Props Show Authoring Tool

-**This software is under heavy development and will hopefully be back and running in September 2018, stronger than ever !**
+**This software is under heavy development and is subject to frequent changes !**

 ## The Download Zone